Melanie-Clark/Melanie-Clark/README.md

 - **Monthly budget planner**: Developed an automated VBA script to streamline personal finance management.

 ## 😄 Fun Facts 😎
-- 🐶 I love to teach my little Cavachon new tricks, and she loves getting lots of treats!
+- 🐶 I love teaching my little dog new tricks, and she loves getting lots of treats!
 - 🎭 Theatre lover and former amateur actress *(and a tiny embarrassing spot of pro!)*